Mapping class group of manifolds which look like $3$-dimensional complete intersections: Group theoretic properties

-(The $s_1$-invariant is also $0$, but this is not relevant, since local diffeomorphisms will produce all possible values of the $s_1$-invariant.)
+In the spin case we have $\frac{1}{2}s_2 = -1$, $s_3 = 2 \equiv 0 \pmod 2$.
 Similar computations of the other commutators show that the $s_3$-invariant is always $0$.
-From the simplification of the lattices in the proof of Theorem \ref{thm:table}, we see when $d$ is odd the kernel $\K(M)$ is genereated by commutators of these Dehn twists; when $d$ is even, we need an additional generator $f_0^{e}$ to produce diffeomorphisms with nontrivial $s_3$-invariant (see Theorem \ref{thm:gen1}).
+From the simplification of the lattices in the proof of Theorem \ref{thm:kernel}, we see when $d$ is odd the generalized Kreck-Stolz invariants of elements in $\K(M)$ all have zero $s_3$-component.
+Therefore $\K(M)$ is generated by commutators of these Dehn twists.
+When $d$ is even, we need an additional generator $\mathbf{z}=\mathbf{t}_{Z,\epsilon}$ to produce diffeomorphisms with nontrivial $s_3$-invariant (see Theorem \ref{thm:s2s4}).